Now in early access

 03 — Wrapper

-The Rated Energy Throughput contract turns a stationary storage deployment into a bankable energy services obligation today — and becomes an Insured Energy Throughput contract once a carrier binds the capacity-floor warranty.
+The Insured Energy Throughput contract that turns a stationary storage deployment into a bankable, insurable energy services obligation.

 04 — Clearing